Ycallaer/kafka_proto_py/README.md

 The following technologies will be started:
 * Confluent center and all related technologies
 * ElasticSearch and Kibana
+* MySql
-* Postgresql
+* InfluxDB

 ## Running the python producer
 The following script needs to be executed:
 ```python
 .../kafka_proto_py/kafka_proto_api/start_producer.py
 ```
-You will need to set the working directory to the root of the project
+You will need to set the working directory to the root of the project.

 ## Running the kafka connector
 The repo also contains an example of a kafka connector under the folder `kafka-connect`.